 Some are; some aren’t.
 Teachers and staff are hired based on their ability to effectively perform the functions of their jobs.
 Teachers must demonstrate patience, positive direction and maintain good communication with their students.
 Administrators need to often times do 10 things at once.
 We want ethical, competent, up-beat personnel and open our doors to staff who fit this criteria.
 Religion is not, and has never been, a factor in the hiring process.

 Is H.E.L.P.
-Miami an accredited private school?
+Miami an accredited alternative education center?

 Yes.
 H.E.L.P.
-Miami is accredited by the NPSAG (National Private Schools Accreditation Group, Inc.).
+Miami is accredited by the NPSAG (National Private Schools Accreditation Group, Inc).